tsengsy/awscloudbuilders-containerise-dotnet/workshop/content/03_containerising/02_dockerfile.md

     docker run --rm -d -it -p 8000:80 awsbuilders-dotnet

-Use the command `curl` to comfirm the container is serving the webpage.
+Use the command `curl` to confirm the container is serving the webpage.

     curl http://0.0.0.0:8000